Finding An Anxiety Service Dog

 Are support and service animals the same?

-ADA service animals typically require more training and are usually harder to find because they’re for people with more debilitating conditions.
-Emotional support animals often start as pets with whom a family member who is disabled shares a close bond.
+ADA service animals typically require more training and are usually harder to find because they’re for people with more debilitating conditions, like post-traumatic stress disorder.
+Emotional support animals often start as pets with whom a family member who is disabled has a close bond.
 In contrast, the psychiatric service animal is not considered a pet but a worker.
 Emotional support animals typically have a greater bond, though psychiatric service dogs and other types of service animals can still have deep bonds with their owners.

 Is a service dog certified, or does it need to be registered?